AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 \* _SourceFile_ is the name of the AACloud file to check for associated error or output.

 **Selected Log Guide:\***
-1.  _~.This.Bot.log:_ Errors and outputs specific to your bot in its repository.
+1.  _~.This.Bot.log:_ Errors and outputs specific to your algobot in its repository.
 All other logs point to CloudPlatform files.
 2.  _~.Exchange Api.log:_ Output from exchange API
-3.  _~.Assistant.log:_ Trading actions between bot and exchange
+3.  _~.Assistant.log:_ Trading actions between t-bot and exchange
-4.  _~.Datasource.log:_ Data accessed from storage by your bots
+4.  _~.Datasource.log:_ Data accessed from storage by your algbots
-5.  _~File Storage.\_Bot\_.log:_ Data access from storage by listed bot
+5.  _~File Storage.\_Bot\_.log:_ Data access from storage by listed algobot
 6. _~.trading algobot Main Loop.log:_ Best log to narrow down general cloud platform issues

-\*_By closest relationship to your bot.
+\*_By closest relationship to your algobot.
 Read source code for more detailed comments and to view other files associated with the cloud platform_

-If you wish to debug the platform and your bot, open the _IntervalExecutor.js_ module and place a breakpoint in the following line:
+If you wish to debug the platform and your algobot, open the _IntervalExecutor.js_ module and place a breakpoint in the following line:

 ```
 fileProcessingInterval.start(loopControl);
-# line 142
 ```

 Now, run the IDE.
-When execution halts, press F11 to step into the module _User.Bot.js_ that will be loaded from the configured bot process folder.
+When execution halts, press F11 to step into the module _User.Bot.js_ that will be loaded from the configured algobot process folder.
 Once there you can set more breakpoints or debug the module step by step.

 ## Step 5: Start Coding

-Once you have managed to run the bot successfully, you are good to go.
+Once you have managed to run the t-bot successfully, you are good to go.
 We've found the following workflow is quite practical:

 * The main business logic/solution to edit is in  (_Your-Bot-Repo > Trading-Process > User.Bot.js_).
-Other types of bots (e.g. indicator or extraction) have different process folder types.
+Other types of algobots (e.g. indicator or extraction) have different process folder types.

-* Your bot will not fully successfully run until there is a balance in your Poloniex account and your bot can make an actual trade.
-The bot status report will also not be written to your storage account until then.
+* Your t-bot will not fully successfully run until there is a balance in your Poloniex account and your t-bot can make an actual trade.
+The t-bot status report will also not be written to your storage account until then.
 You can use the simulation mode described above (_exchangeSimulationMode_ in the AACloud config) for a temporary workaround until you fund your account.

-* Code directly in the bot's solution until the code is fully implemented.
+* Code directly in the t-bot's solution until the code is fully implemented.

-* Close the bot's module and go to the cloud platform solution to debug (as explained above).
-While debugging, the bot's files will pop up in separate tabs, so that you can edit the code in the process.
+* Close the t-bot's module and go to the cloud platform solution to debug (as explained above).
+While debugging, the t-bot's files will pop up in separate tabs, so that you can edit the code in the process.

 <hr />